Menu Menu Open

 3. Take one pill 48 hours after the double dose

-4. If you have repeated sexual activity, take one pill every day until 48 hours have passed since you last had sex.
+4. If you have repeated sexual activity, take one pill every day until 48 hours after you last had sex.

 Regular testing